rianap24/Schoolapp/README.md

   </nav>
    <img src="Untitled drawing (4) - Edited.png"/>
    <h1>Our Goal</h1>
-    <p>The purpose of this site is to help students to be able to get access to materials they need in a more efficient manner.</p>
-   <p2>A website designed to bridge the gap between teachers and students and aide communication</p2>
+    <p>The purpose of this site is to help students to be able to get access to materials they need in a more efficient manner.Our website was designed to help bridge the gap between teachers and students and aide communication.</p>
   </body>
 </html>